thanninen/GettingAndCleaningDataCourseProject/README.md

 For more details regarding the process, variables, naming conventions, and for further clarification of what the script does, please read CodeBook.md.

+For the Coursera class project assignment, the final tidy data set (DataSet02) was uploaded using write.table() with the argument sep=",".
+This file can easily be read back into R using the default arguments of read.csv().

 More info about the original dataset can be found here:
 "http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones"